-Ever been lucky enough to see a herd of elephant on the move?
+Ever been lucky enough to see a herd of elephants on the move?
 Then you'll have noticed that the babies are snuck away safely between the adults.
 Sometimes, they hold onto the elephant's tail in front with their little trunks (more cuteness).
 But what is the story behind cuteness in animals - besides giving you some of the best once-in-a-lifetime wildlife photography shots?

 A visit to Namibia could change you forever.
 There's something about its largely-uninhabited wide open spaces, fascinating people and cultures, vast distances, desert-adapted wildlife and arid, stark landscapes that touches your very soul.

 Can I still see white rhinos in the wild?
 Following the sad news of the death of the last male northern white rhino in 2018, leaving only two females, the northern white rhino is now virtually extinct.
 Some tourists continue to express concern that they will no longer be able to see white rhinos in the wild.

 One of Kruger National Park’s cleverest spotted felines seems to have perfected a way to keep herself and her young cub fed on a regular, almost fool-proof basis.